-MEI subleases office space on a month-to-month basis.
-Rental income for the years ended December 31, 2021 and 2020, totaled \$68,250 and \$45,720, respectively.
-These amounts are included in rental and other income in the accompanying statements of activities for the years then ended.
+MEI subleases office space to one tenant on a month-to-month basis.
+Rental income for the years ended December 31, 2022 and 2021, totaled \$65,850 and \$68,250, respectively.
+These amounts are included in rental and other income in the accompanying statements of activities.